Joint Master of Arts in African Studies and Master of Public Affairs

-Academic programs in African Studies continue to grow, with a corresponding need for scholars in Public Affairs who have knowledge and research experience in the humanities, social science, policy, and management aspects of this field.
+Academic programs in African Studies continue to grow, with a corresponding need for scholars in Public Affairs who have knowledge and research experience in the humanities, social sciences, policy, and management aspects of this field.
 The dual M.A. /M.P.A. program requires completion of a minimum of 62 credit hours of graduate course work.
-Students must apply for admission to the master’s programs of both the School of Public and Environmental Affairs (Public Affairs) and the College of Arts and Sciences (African Studies Program), and meet the admissions criteria established for each.
-Students will be assigned a mentor from each unit until they form an M.A.-M.P.A. thesis committee which should be co-directed by a faculty member from each unit.
+Students must apply for admission to the masterís programs of both the School of Public and Environmental Affairs (Public Affairs) and the School of Global and International Studies (African Studies Program), and meet the admissions criteria established for each.
+Students will be assigned a mentor from each unit until they form a M.A.-M.P.A. thesis or project committee which should be co-directed by a faculty member from each unit.
 The two degrees must be awarded simultaneously.

-Same as for the College of Arts and Sciences Master of Arts in African Studies degree, except that students must also apply to the School of Public and Environmental Affairs and meet its established admissions criteria.
+Same as for the School of Global and International Studies Master of Arts in African Studies degree, except that students must also apply to the masterís program of the School of Public and Environmental Affairs and meet its established admissions criteria.
 Students must be accepted by both units in order to be admitted to the program.
 The deadline for receipt of application materials for the African Studies component is January 15.
 Please contact the School of Public and Environmental Affairs for deadlines and information on the SPEA master's program requirements and deadlines.

 - AFRI A731 African Studies Interdisciplinary Graduate Seminar (3 credits)

 - AFRI A650 Interdisciplinary Research Methods (3 credits)

 - A651 Independent Research / Directed Readings (3-6 credits)

 B. Elective Courses to complete a total of 26 credit hours